 The second aspect explores the adaptation of the current IntraTMP sub-regions to the particular shape of the IBC search region, extending the searching area beyond the current IntraTMP.
 FIG. 3 shows the new Intra TMP subregions arrangement.

+For screen content coding, it is proposed to use the sampling rate of 3 (SR1) for the predefined TMP search region in ECM-9.0 with the maximum limits of 5 times the current block dimensions and a second adaptive sampling rate which is a power of 8 (SR2).

 Figure 3.
-IntraTMP search area for a block size of 64x64 (CTU size 128)
+TMP and IBC search regions harmonization using two different sampling rates.

 Experimental Results

 The proposed method is tested on top of ECM-9.0 software [2] under JVET ECM common test conditions [3] in AI and RA configurations.
 The following results were obtained: